Disfranchisement after the Reconstruction era: New state constitutions, 1890 to 1908

-The new provisions of the state constitutions almost entirely eliminated black voting.
-Although nothing approaching precise data exists, it is estimated that in the late 1930s less than one percent of blacks in the Deep South and around five percent in the Rim South were registered to vote, and that the proportion actually voting even in general elections, which were of no consequence due to complete Democratic dominance, was much smaller still.
+The new provisions of the state constitutions almost eliminated black voting.
+Although nothing approaching precise data exists, it is estimated that in the late 1930s, less than one percent of blacks in the Deep South and around five percent in the Rim South were registered to vote, and that the proportion voting even in general elections, which were of no consequence due to complete Democratic dominance, was much smaller still.
 Secondly, the Democratic legislatures passed Jim Crow laws to assert white supremacy, establish racial segregation in public facilities, and treat blacks as second-class citizens.
 The landmark court decision in Plessy v.
 Ferguson (1896) held that "separate but equal" facilities, as on railroad cars, were constitutional.
 The new constitutions passed numerous Supreme Court challenges.
 In cases where a particular restriction was overruled by the Supreme Court in the early 20th century, states quickly devised new methods of excluding most blacks from voting, such as the white primary.
 Democratic Party primaries became the only competitive contests in southern states.

 For the national Democratic Party, the alignment after Reconstruction resulted in a powerful Southern region that was useful for congressional clout.
-Nevertheless, prior to President Franklin D. Roosevelt, the "Solid South" inhibited the national party from fulfilling center-left initiatives desired since the days of William Jennings Bryan.
+Nevertheless, before President Franklin D. Roosevelt, the "Solid South" inhibited the national party from fulfilling center-left initiatives desired since the days of William Jennings Bryan.
 Woodrow Wilson, one of two Democrats elected to the presidency between Abraham Lincoln and Franklin D. Roosevelt, was the first Southerner elected after 1856.
-He benefited by the disfranchisement of blacks and crippling of the Republican Party in the South.
+He benefited from the disfranchisement of blacks and the crippling of the Republican Party in the South.
 Soon after taking office, Wilson directed the segregation of federal facilities in the District of Columbia, which had been integrated during Reconstruction.